-Smith Phillips is investigating injuries and deaths resulting from heart attacks and strokes caused by Fresenius products Granuflo and NaturaLyte.
+Smith Phillips is investigating injuries and deaths resulting from heart attacks caused by Fresenius products Granuflo and NaturaLyte.

 Smith Phillips Partner Flip Phillips has been appointed to the Board of Regents for the American College of Coverage and Extracontractual Counsel.